-BHSC 6322, Psychology of Mind, Body and Health.
+BHSC 6322.
+Abnormal Psychology of Mind, Body, and Health.
 This course explores the relationship between emotions and illness and the role of psychological factors in health and illness.
-As an introduction to major concepts and issues in the field of health psychology, methods of coping with and treating illness are discussed.
+Methods of coping with and treating illness are discussed as an introduction to major concepts and issues of abnormal health psychology.